 Similar to shares of publicly traded companies.
-Investors can buy and sell the ETF through most traditional brokerage accounts.
-By using fund identifiers such as a ticker symbol, ISIN or CUSIP (which can be found here: UFO), your broker can place a multitude of order types including; limit orders, marker orders, and stop orders.
-Our ETF can be traded throughout normal U.S. exchange trading hours.
+Investors can buy and sell the ETFs through most traditional brokerage accounts.
+By using fund identifiers such as a ticker symbol, ISIN or CUSIP (which can be found here: UFO and FEMA), your broker can place a multitude of order types including; limit orders, marker orders, and stop orders.
+Our ETFs can be traded throughout normal U.S. exchange trading hours.

 UFO is currently listed on the Nasdaq.